Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

-Here, we further investigate the influence of the activated LSBAs number on the prediction probability of the target class on poisoned inputs at the inference time.
-This study can reveal the degree of over-fitting of the victim model over the backdoors.
+Here, we further investigate the influence of the number of activated backdoors on the predicting probability of the target class at inference time.
+This study can reveal the degree of over-confidence of the victim model over the backdoors.
 Figure \ref{fig:probs_by_attack_num} shows the results of this study.
-As can be seen from the figure, for the smooth attacks, the prediction probability of the target class on poisoned inputs generally increases by the activated LSBAs number, and in most cases, the prediction probability of the target class is much smaller than 100\%, e.g., about 50\% when one LSBA is activated at the inference time. \textit{In contrast, for the hard attacks, the average prediction probability of the target class is always close to 100\%.} These observations reveal that our strategy can indeed alleviate the over-fitting of the victim models over the backdoors.
+As can be seen from the figure, the predicting probabilities of the target class on the poisoned inputs generally increase as the number of activated backdoors increases; in most cases, the predicting probability of the target class is much smaller than 100\%, e.g., about 50\% when one backdoor is activated.
+In contrast, for conventional dirty-label backdoor attacks, the average predicting probability of the target class is always close to 100\%.
+This verifies the flexibility of the attacks performed with our strategy.